 Four Levers That Actually Move the Number

 - Bracket-filling Roth conversions between 67 and 73.
-Convert enough each year to fill the 22% or 24% bracket without spilling into the next one.
-Six years of disciplined conversions can shrink the traditional balance by hundreds of thousands, lowering every future RMD permanently.
-With the 10-year Treasury near 4% and the Fed Funds upper bound near 4%, conversions also lock in today's rates against future bracket creep.
+Converting enough each year to fill the 22% or 24% bracket without spilling into the next one gives six years of disciplined action that can shrink the traditional balance by hundreds of thousands, lowering every future RMD permanently.
+With the 10-year Treasury near 4%, conversions also lock in today’s rates against future bracket creep.

 - Qualified Charitable Distributions after 70.5.
-A QCD sends IRA dollars directly to charity, counts toward the RMD, and never enters AGI.
-The 2026 QCD limit is $111,000 per person.
-For charitably inclined retirees, this is the cleanest RMD offset the code allows.
+A QCD sends IRA dollars directly to a qualified charity, counts toward the RMD, and never enters AGI.
+The 2026 QCD limit is $111,000 per person, up from $108,000 in 2025.
+One important caveat: QCDs apply only to traditional IRAs, not directly to a 401(k).
+A retiree with funds in a 401(k) who wants to use this strategy should first roll the balance into a traditional IRA.
+For charitably inclined retirees, this is the cleanest RMD offset the tax code allows, and it became even more valuable under the One Big Beautiful Bill Act because a QCD bypasses the new 0.5% AGI floor that now limits ordinary itemized charitable deductions.

 - A Qualified Longevity Annuity Contract.
-A QLAC lets you carve up to $210,000 of 401(k) balance out of the RMD calculation entirely, deferring income to as late as age 85.
-It shrinks the divisor problem and hedges longevity risk in one move.
+A QLAC lets you carve up to $210,000 of a 401(k) or IRA balance out of the RMD calculation entirely, deferring income to as late as age 85.
+It shrinks the divisor problem and hedges longevity risk in a single move.

 - Spousal sequencing for married couples.
-The widow's penalty turns a joint return into a single return overnight, often at the same income.
-Coordinate which spouse converts, which claims first, and which inherits to flatten the post-death tax cliff.
+The widow’s penalty turns a joint return into a single return overnight, often at the same income level.
+Coordinating which spouse converts, which claims Social Security first, and which account passes to the survivor can flatten the post-death tax cliff considerably.

 What to Do This Quarter

-Run your own version of the math: take your current 401(k) balance, compound it at your expected return to age 73, divide by 26.5, and stack the result on top of Social Security and any pension.
-If the projected income clears the first IRMAA threshold, the Medicare surcharge alone justifies a fee-only CPA or advisor who models multi-year conversions.
+Run your own version of the math.
+Take your current 401(k) balance, compound it at your expected return to age 73, divide by 26.5, and stack the result on top of Social Security and any pension.
+If the projected income clears the first IRMAA threshold of $109,000 for single filers, the Medicare surcharge alone justifies engaging a fee-only CPA or advisor who models multi-year conversions.
 Pull the IRS Uniform Lifetime Table from Publication 590-B and verify the divisor at every age from 73 to 90.
-The retiree who waits until 72 to start planning has already given up most of the available savings.
+Keep in mind that those born in 1960 or later face a starting RMD age of 75 rather than 73, which shifts the planning window but does not eliminate the underlying problem.
+The retiree who waits until 72 to start planning has already surrendered most of the available savings.